BlueBrain/Fivox/doc/userGuide/computeVSD.md

 attenuated
 * --depth: Depth of the attenuation curve area of influence, in micrometers.
 It also defines the Y-coordinate at which it starts being applied, down until y=0
-* --interpolate-attenuation: If specified, interpolate the attenuation values from the dye curve file
+* --interpolate-attenuation: If specified, linearly interpolate the attenuation values from the dye curve file.
+Use nearest-neighbor otherwise (default).
 * --v0: Resting potential in millivolts
 * --g0: Multiplier for surface area in background fluorescence term
 * --ap-threshold: Action potential threshold in millivolts